Café de Paris sauce: Ingredients and preparation

 The Café de Paris serves its entrecôte on a bed of the sauce, on a platter kept hot atop a trivet with a warming candle in the base.
 Initially the sauce is a stiff whipped froth, tawny in colour, but as it melts down to a liquid it reverts to its natural creamy pea-soup-green colour.
 At the Entrecôte groups of restaurants, the sauce is served as a creamy pea-soup-green liquid from the outset rather than as a whipped froth, it is less prone to separate, and it is less salty.

 Café de Paris butter

-Quite distinct from the classic Café de Paris sauce are various compound butters commonly referred to as Café de Paris butter.
+Distinct from the classic Café de Paris sauce are various compound butters commonly referred to as Café de Paris butter.
 Café de Paris is usually shaped into a log and then chilled, which slices are taken off to be placed onto a hot steak.
-It typically contain a mixture of herbs, spices, and other condiments such as mustard, marjoram, dill, rosemary, tarragon, paprika, capers, chives, curry powder, parsley, shallot, garlic, Worcestershire sauce, and anchovies, all whipped into the butter.
-The resulting compound butter is shaped into a roll using aluminium foil and chilled.
+It typically contains a mixture of herbs, spices, and other condiments such as mustard, marjoram, dill, rosemary, tarragon, paprika, capers, chives, curry powder, parsley, shallot, garlic, Worcestershire sauce, and anchovies.
+The butter is shaped into a roll using aluminium foil and chilled.
 When the dish is served, a piece of the butter is sliced off and allowed to melt on the hot meat.